Sneglium/Et-Cetera/README.md

  - *Modify Fences* (`etc.fall_tweaks_fence`, boolean): Makes fences and fence rails increase fall damage by 15%

 ---
+### Sneaking Tweaks

+**Depends on:**

+ - Nothing.

+The *Sneaking Tweaks* module (technical: `sneak_tweaks`) changes some mechanics around sneaking and adds new ones to make it feel more useful and immersive.
+Primarily, this module makes sneaking stealthier by disabling players' footstep sounds and hiding their nametags when sneaking.
+It also makes some interface changes to indicate visually that you're in sneak mode.
+Lastly, it adds a 'sneak jump' ability, allowing you to gain a small amount of extra height by jumping from a sneak and makes sneaking resist unwanted movement (ex. sliding on ice or being pushed by other objects).

+**List of Settings:**

+ - *Load Module: Sneaking Tweaks* (`etc.load_module_sneak_tweaks`, boolean): Enable or disable the module entirely.
+ - *Hide Nametag* (`etc.sneak_tweaks_hide_nametag`, boolean): Player names will no longer be visible when that player is sneaking.
+ - *Silent Sneak* (`etc.sneak_tweaks_silent_sneak`, boolean): Players will no longer make any footstep noises when sneaking.
+ - *Lower POV* (`etc.sneak_tweaks_lower_cam`, boolean): The camera will lower by a set amount while sneaking to make it visually obvious.
+ - *Resist Movement* (`etc.sneak_tweaks_anti_slip`, boolean): Unless pressing a movement key, sneaking will allow players to reduce their movement speed in all directions while touching the ground.
+ - *Reduce Hitbox Height* (`etc.sneak_tweaks_reduced_hitbox`, boolean): When sneaking the player's hitbox height will be reduced by a small amount, allowing them to sneak under smaller gaps than usual.

+---
 ### Chalk

 **Depends on:**